Dipsita Dhar: Student Politics

-Gender issues
+Gender Issues

 She has been a public advocate and activist for several gender issues, including against violence and abuse of women.
-In 2016, as the President, Student Federation of India, Jawaharlal Nehru University Unit, she told Al Jazeera, "The patriarchal Indian culture is to be blamed for the rape and abuse cases.
+In 2016, as the president, Student Federation of India, Jawaharlal Nehru University Unit, she told Al Jazeera, "The patriarchal Indian culture is to be blamed for the rape and abuse cases.
 If women are not considered equal to men, they will be vulnerable to abuse within the family.
 Indian women need to be educated about their rights so that they can fight and defend themselves against all kinds of abuse."
 She has also advocated for girl students to organize and speak out against violence against women and girls.
 In 2019, as the SFI national girls’ convener, she addressed female students in a speech, noting ongoing violence against women and girls, and spoke of a lack of basics, including toilets, at state-run schools.
 In 2019, as the All India Joint Secretary of SFI, she spoke out against the ICC process for addressing sexual harassment allegations.

 She has also been an organizer of the 2017 campaign to send sanitary napkins to union ministers after its taxation (bleed without fear campaign).
 In 2017, as a member of Central Executive Committee of SFI, she said, "Sanitary pads should be considered as a health necessity and ideally to be provided to every underprivileged girl for free or in nominal cost, as a large sections of them, due to social taboo and economic reasons cannot not attain a satisfactory menstrual hygiene."
 During the COVID-19 lockdown in India, the SFI committee freely distributed sanitary napkins as a part of the campaign.
 She said the Covid-19 pandemic has increased the dropout rates in schools and colleges, and girl students got most affected.

-LGBTQUIA rights
+LGBTQIA rights

-She has publicly expressed support for the LGBTQUIA community as the joint secretary of SFI and a candidate in the 2021 Bengal Assembly Elections during a meeting organized by the group Left for Rainbow Rights.
+She has publicly expressed support for the LGBTQIA community as the joint secretary of SFI and a candidate in the 2021 Bengal Assembly Elections during a meeting organized by the group Left for Rainbow Rights.

-Higher education
+Higher Education

 She is a vocal figure on policy issues in Indian Higher Education.
 She has also led the SFI delegation to the Union Ministry for addressing the under representation of marginalised students in Indian Institutes of Technology's (IIT) and frequently advocates against caste oppression in India.
 She played a crucial role in Nabanna agitation in West Bengal that demanded employment and education for youth and the protests after the murder of CPI(M) activist Maidul Islam Midda.